 The data handle can identify any object that the application needs to associate with the window.
 The GetProp function retrieves the data handle of an entry from the list without removing the entry.
 The handle can then be used to retrieve or use the data.
-The RemoveProp function removes an entry from the list when it is no
+The RemoveProp function removes an entry from the list when it is no longer needed.

 Although the purpose of the property list is to associate data with a window for use by the application that owns the window, the handles in a property list are accessible to any application that has access to the window.
 This means an application can retrieve and use a data handle from the property list of a window created by another application.
 But using another application's data handles must be done with care.
 Only shared, global memory objects, such as GDI drawing objects, can be used by other applications.
 If a property list contains local or global memory handles or resource handles, only the application that has created the window can use them.
-An applications.
+An application can use the Windows clipboard to share global memory handles with other applications.
 (For more information about the clipboard, see the Microsoft Windows Guide to Programming.)
 Local memory handles cannot be shared.